 Nonsteroidal anti-inflammatory medications (NSAIDs) have several side effects, even if they aren't explicitly.

-Opioids have also been utilized to treat pain.
+Opioids have also been utilised to treat pain.
 However, according to an analysis by Trusted Source, they do not appear to be effective over time.

 Furthermore, individuals on these medications are frequently given a much larger dose than needed, which may harm their health.

-There is no cure for fibromyalgia, but there are treatments that can help reduce the symptoms.
+There is no cure for Fibromyalgia, but there are treatments that can help reduce the symptoms.
 These include medications, therapies, and lifestyle changes.
-With proper treatment, most people with fibromyalgia can lead productive and fulfilling lives.
+Most people with Fibromyalgia can lead productive and fulfilling lives with proper treatment.

 Therapeutic massage, soothing music, and natural sounds can help you relax.

 They may also aid in the treatment of both emotional and physical ailments.
-They may be utilized alone or in conjunction with conventional medical treatments.
+They may be utilised alone or in conjunction with conventional medical treatments.

 - Tai Chi